King Center Faculty Affiliates Available as Mentors for Postdoctoral Fellows in AY2025–26

 Marcel Fafchamps, Economics, Freeman Spogli Institute

-Topics of interest: economic development, market institutions, and social networks
+Topics of interest: economic development, market institutions, social networks, behavioral economics

 Philip Fisher, Graduate School of Education